mohitpachpande5/Portfolio/README.md

 ## 📖 About

-This repository contains a personal portfolio template / site that can be used by developers, designers, or any professional to showcase their projects, skills, and contact information.
+This repository contains the source code for [Mohit Pachpande’s Portfolio](https://github.com/mohitpachpande5/Portfolio) — a clean, modern, and fully responsive personal website to display your profile, experience, and contact information.

-Currently, it is built with plain **HTML**, **CSS**, and a little bit of **JavaScript**.
+The website is static (no backend) and can be easily hosted on GitHub Pages, Netlify, or any web server.

 ---

 ## ✨ Features

-- Responsive layout (works on mobile, tablet, desktop)
+- ✅ Responsive design for all devices
+- 🎨 Modern and colorful UI
-- Smooth scroll / navigation
+- 🧭 Smooth scrolling navigation
-- Sections for About, Projects, Skills, Contact
+- 📁 Dedicated sections for About, Projects, Skills, and Contact
-- Simple and clean design
+- ⚡ Fast loading and easy customization
-- Easy to customize

 ---

 ## 🧰 Tech Stack

-- HTML
-- CSS
-- JavaScript
+- **Frontend:** HTML5, CSS3, JavaScript
+- **Deployment:** GitHub Pages or Netlify

 ---